5 Things You Need To Know About Cervical Cancer

 - Multiple full time pregnancies

-5. Early cervical cancer has no symptoms
+5. Early cervical cancer shows no symptoms

 You can have an active cervical cancer and not even know about it.
 Studies show that early cervical cancer has no symptoms.
 Thus, having a pap test always helps in predicting it.
 Some mild symptoms that might go unnoticed of cervical cancer are: